dcastro/haskell-flatbuffers/notes.md

   * Structs: can contain other structs, numeric, bool, enums.
 Can't contain tables, vectors, strings, unions, or "missing" elements.
   * Vectors: can contain tables, strings, structs, numeric, bool, unions, enums.
 Can't contain other vectors, or "missing" elements.
     * > A union vector is in reality two separate vectors: a type vector and an offset vector in place of a single unions type and value fields in table.
 See unions.
+    * > each type vector element represents the type of the table in the corresponding value element.
+If an element is of type NONE the value offset must be stored as 0 which is a circular reference.
+This is the only offset that can have the value 0.
   * Union: union members can be tables.
 They cannot be unions themselves.
     * > A later addition (mid 2017) to the format allows for structs and strings to also be member of a union.
     * This is only supported in C++ so far, so I'll wait for wider support before adding it to this project.